SPan-18/spatialGLM_stacking/README.md

 ```
 on your personal computer or, remote server to clone this repository.

 The following instructions will assume installation and use of the R statistical environment and installation of some standard packages.
 Details on the required packages are given in the document `vignette/vignette.html`.
-To run the example code, install the `rmarkdown` package and run the following commands.
+To run the example code in `vignette.Rmd`, install the `rmarkdown` package and run the following commands.
 ```bash
 cd PATH-TO-CLONED-RESPOSITORY
 cd vignette
 make
 ```
 The Makefile runs the vignette.Rmd based on cached output.
-For a fresh run (which may take a very long time!) of the Rmd file, user have to remove the cache options from the code chunk headers.
+For a fresh run (which may take a very long time!) of the Rmd file, the user is required to toggle the cache options suitably in the respective code chunk headers.

-The directory `data` contains synthetic datasets used in different simulation experiments as well as a dataset on avian counts from [North American Breeding Bird Survey](https://www.usgs.gov/data/2022-release-north-american-breeding-bird-survey-dataset-1966-2021) (2010-19).
+The directory `data` contains synthetic datasets used in different simulation experiments as well as a dataset on migrant bird sightings from the [North American Breeding Bird Survey](https://www.usgs.gov/data/2022-release-north-american-breeding-bird-survey-dataset-1966-2021) (2010-19).
 The directory `src` contains all R functions required to implement our algorithm.
-The directory `test` contains executable `.R` scripts - just source to run them.
-For example, on Mac, run the following or "source" the script from RStudio.
+The directory `test` contains executable `.R` scripts, which the user needs to source to run them.
+For example, to run the script \texttt{test_stack_poisson.R}, on Mac, run the following in terminal, or "source" the script from RStudio.
 ```bash
 cd PATH-TO-CLONED-RESPOSITORY
 cd test